Better Energy Homes and Solar PV Grants

 Grants available

-If you choose to manage the upgrade yourself, the following grants are available to eligible homes.
+The following grants are available for eligible homes.
 You must have grant approval in place before you start works.
 Please note that grants for windows and doors are not available under the Better Energy Homes scheme.

 FAQs from Homeowners/Applicants